Resonant vector bundles, conjugate points, and the stability of pulse solutions to the {S}wift-{H}ohenberg equation using validated numerics: Part I: Background: analytic parameterizations of manifolds bundles

 where $P_{0} = U_*$, and the order one coefficients of $P$ are given by the eigenvectors of $DG(U_*)$, i.e. $P_{e_i} = \hat V_i$, with $ \{e_i\}_{i = 1}^m$ the standard basis vectors for $\R^m$.
 However, under the assumption that the nonlinear dynamics conjugate to the linear dynamics it is not always the case that one will be able to iteratively solve for $P_\alpha$ at successively higher orders in $\alpha$.
 This motivates the following. \begin{definition} There is a manifold resonance of order $|\alpha|$ if, for any $j = 1, \dots n$,

 \end{definition}

-Because the vector field $G$ is analytic, \eqref{E:invar} has an analytic solution $P$ if and only if the eigenvalues are non-resonant in the sense of the above definition \cite{CabreFontichdelaLlave03a}.
+Because the vector field $G$ is analytic, \eqref{E:invar} has an analytic solution $P$ if the eigenvalues are non-resonant in the sense of the above definition \cite{CabreFontichdelaLlave03a}.
 Essentially, the reason for this is that, if one takes the expansion \eqref{E:Pform}, plugs it into \eqref{E:param-2}, and tries to solve for successively higher-order coefficients $P_{\alpha}$, then one ends up needing to divide by quantities of the form $\alpha_1 \mu_1 + \dots + \alpha_m \mu_m - \mu_j$. \begin{remark} One can adapt this method to a system with an internal manifold resonance by modifying the conjugacy equation \eqref{E:param-1} so that the nonlinear dynamics are conjugated to a nonlinear normal form instead of to the linear dynamics \cite{vandenBergJamesReinhardt16}.
-Since we do not encounter a manifold resonance, we do not need to do this. \end{remark} \begin{remark} If some of the eigenvalues are complex, it is easier to consider a power series $P$ with complex coefficients, $P_\alpha \in \C^n$ and $\sigma \in \C^m$.
+Since we do not encounter a manifold resonance, we do not need to do this.
+For more information about resonances, see \cite{Homburg06}, and for more information about normal forms for Hamiltonian systems, see \cite{Moser58a, Moser58b}. \end{remark} \begin{remark} If some of the eigenvalues are complex, it is easier to consider a power series $P$ with complex coefficients, $P_\alpha \in \C^n$ and $\sigma \in \C^m$.
 One can argue for a particular choice of complex $\sigma$ that $P$ will map into $\R^n$ \cite{LessardJamesReinhardt14,haro2016parameterization}.
 This the case that we will have for the Swift-Hohenberg equation. \end{remark}